0x444454/mandelbr8/README.md

 ### Hi-res tile color clash optimization

-Most 8 bit machines have limitations on the number of colors that can be used in a 8x8 or 4x8 block.
+Many 8 bit machines have limitations on the number of colors that can be used in a 8x8 or 4x8 block.

 The VIC-II chip in the C64 and C128 only allows 4 colors for each 4x8 block in multicolor bitmap mode:
 - 1 common background color, shared by all blocks.
 We use black (Mandelbrot set color).